mrismanaziz/Reforestation/README.md

-## What was the pumpkin’s favorite sport?

-Squash.
+## I won an argument with a weather forecaster once.
+His logic was cloudy...